 Is there a middle ground, a way to self-publish without incurring a bunch of upfront costs?
 The short answer is, “Yes!”
 However, the wise response is, “No!”

-Here are a few of the expenses we’ll encounter when we self-publish:
+Here are a few of the self-publishing costs we’ll encounter when we self-publish:

-Editing: Few writers can edit their own work and do it well.
-And your friend who majored in English is seldom the answer – nor is your mom, high school writing teacher, or second cousin who reads a lot.
+Few writers can edit their own work and do it well.
+And your friend who majored in English is seldom the answer—nor is your mom, high school writing teacher, or second cousin who reads a lot.

-Interior Layout: Have you ever opened a book and sensed something was wrong?
-You’re not sure what it is, but you know the book is different – and in an odd way.
-This is because of a poor interior design, and those books are hard to read.
+Have you ever opened a book and sensed something was wrong?
+You’re not sure what it is, but you know the book is different—and in an odd way.
+This is because of poor interior design, and those books are hard to read.

-Headshot: Taking a quality self-portrait is improbable, and selfies are out of the question for a book cover or publicity shot.
-Just because you own a fancy, high-resolution camera doesn’t make you a photographer.
+Taking a quality self-portrait is improbable, and selfies are out of the question for a book cover or publicity shot.
+Just because you own fancy, the high-resolution camera doesn’t make you a photographer.

-ISDN: For any book to sell, it requires an ISBN.
+For any book to sell, it requires an ISBN.
 If you plan to only peddle books from the trunk of your car, you can skip this expense.
-Otherwise you need to purchase an ISBN.
+Otherwise, you need to purchase an ISBN.

-There are additional items, but these are the more critical ones.
-Though you might be the exception who has the experience and ability to do one of these tasks with excellence, no one can master them all – especially if you want your book to sell.
+There are additional self-publishing costs, but these are the more critical ones.
+Though you might be the exception who has the experience and ability to do one of these tasks with excellence, no one can master them all—especially if you want your book to sell.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!